TheLucas777/ubisoft-api/README.md

 > **Note:** By using this method, we will return an optional "connections" property.

-If the user has connected other platforms (like steam, twitch, etc.) to its Ubisoft account, this property will contain information.
+If the user has linked other third-party platforms (like Steam) to its Ubisoft account, this property will contain all the information about those platforms.

 In the example below, you can see that Fabian and I connected our Steam account to our Ubisoft account.